Should startups fork out for branding?

 There are thousands of articles on the web about branding a startup, with a range of conflicting views on the subject that cause no end of confusion.

 They’ll tell you that good branding is the single most important marketing tool for a startup – or a luxury you can do without.
-They suggest budgets ranging from ten bucks to $20,000+.
+They suggest budgets ranging from ten pounds to £20,000+.
 Such articles stress the importance of getting your branding 100% right from the get-go …or that it can wait till you’re more established.

-In my experience, most startups need just FOUR components for their branding at startup stage:
+In my experience, most startups need to do just FOUR things to ensure they have all the components for their branding at startup stage:

 Of course, every new business needs a name, and you’ll need to register the business as a legal entity.
 Naturally you’ll want an easy to remember web and email address, so you’ll want a domain that’s the same as your business name.
 You’ll need social networking accounts too, ideally using the same name.
 And you’ll need a logo to add to the top of your simple, but attractive new website.
 Finally, you may need business cards.